 We begin by providing a set of general instructions for downloading and installing the lrd package within the R environment.
 Next, we provide examples of the scoring functions for both three types of recall as well as a set of functions that can be used to compute recall proportions for each test type.
 Third, we provide a general guide on how to use the package within both the R environment and through the use of a graphical user interface (GUI) implemented in Shiny and shinydashboard (Chang et al., 2021; Chang & Ribeiro, 2018).
-Finally, we conclude by assessing the validity of this package by using the cued recall, free recall, and sentence scoring functions to process sets of each data type that have been scored by human coders.
+Finally, we conclude by assessing the validity of this package by using the cued-recall, free-recall, and sentence-scoring functions to process sets of each data type that have been scored by human coders.

 Installation and Set Up